jugaldb/FamPay-Assignment/README.md

   - The deployed website can be found on: [Link](https://fampay-task.jugaldb.com)

+  - The link to the frontend repo is: [Frotend repo](https://github.com/jugaldb/fampay-assignment-frontend)

 ✅ - Optimise search api, so that it's able to search videos containing partial match for the search query in either video title or description.